-As CW and BNB performed well in experiments both with and without email bodies, we composed the results from both data sets into the graph in Figure 3 to show how inclusion of email body affects the accuracy of the predictors.
 Interestingly, instead of improving across the board with the inclusion of additional data from the email bodies, the results are mixed.
-On NoBody accuracy of BNB increases throughout the range of coverage compared to Full.
+On NoBody, the accuracy of BNB increases throughout the range of coverage compared to Full.
 While CW has higher accuracy at 100% coverage on Full, at lower coverage CW performs better without the bodies.
 The other algorithms have similarly mixed results, some improving with the use of the bodies and others not.

-Figure 3 - Precision versus coverage graph for predictions made on NoBody.
+Figure 2 - Precision versus coverage graph for predictions made on the NoBody dataset.